Horocycle flows on abelian covers of surfaces of negative curvature: Setting and results

 \begin{remark}[Asymptotic expansion] Following the proof outlined in Section \ref{sec:proof_main_result}, we observe that the result follows by computing the leading term in the expansion of the integral in \eqref{eq:approx_4}.
 While it is possible, in principle, to derive a complete expansion using stationary phase methods, we refrain from doing so due to the complexity of the computations, particularly for large $d$; we refer to \cite{BFRT} for the analogous computations in the setting of translation flows. \end{remark}

-\begin{remark}[Generic points] The conclusion of \Cref{thm:main_result} holds for any point $x\in \tM$; however, the term $a(T)\Phi_T(x) \mu(f)$ describes the asymptotics of the horocycle integrals only for those points $x$ for which $\Phi_T(x)$ is not \lq\lq too small\rq\rq, namely for $x\in \tM$ such that $F_{\ast}(x,t)/t \to 0$ as $t \to \infty$ (whereas, for the other points, we only obtain an upper bound).
-Indeed, we do not expect the points for which such condition does not hold to be generic for $\mu$: in the case of hyperbolic surfaces, there is a $\R^d$ family of ergodic invariant Radon measures \cite{BaLe, Sar}, and Sarig and Schapira showed in \cite{SaSc} that the set of generic points for these measures are parametrized by the possible limits of $F_{\ast}(x,t)/t$.
+\begin{remark}[Generic points] The conclusion of \Cref{thm:main_result} holds for any point $x\in \tM$; however, the term $a(T)\Phi_T(x) \mu(f)$ describes the asymptotics of the horocycle integrals only for those points $x$ for which $\Phi_T(x)$ is not \lq\lq too small\rq\rq, namely for $x\in \tM$ such that $F_{\ast}(p(x),t)/t \to 0$ as $t \to \infty$ (whereas, for the other points, we only obtain an upper bound).
+Indeed, we expect that the points for which the above convergence holds are generic for $\mu$.
+In the case of hyperbolic surfaces, there is an $\R^d$ family of ergodic invariant Radon measures \cite{BaLe, Sar}, and Sarig and Schapira showed in \cite{SaSc} that the sets of generic points for these measures are parametrized by the possible limits of $F_{\ast}(p(x),t)/t$.
 We expect a similar characterization to hold in our general setting of variable curvature. \end{remark}

 \begin{remark}[Curvature and dimension] In the scenario of constant negative curvature, we recover the result presented in \cite{LeSa}.
 Notably, Theorem \ref{thm:main_result} extends to compact surfaces of variable negative curvature.
 This extension is facilitated by the one-dimensionality of the stable and unstable manifolds.
 While this simplification streamlines many computations, it is primarily crucial for proving a Dolgopyat-type inequality (see Proposition \ref{prop:dolgopyat_inequality}) without assuming any bunching condition\footnote{Looking at \cite[Remark 7.6]{GiLiPo} it becomes clear why the bunching condition was not needed in our setting.}.
 Hence, another suitable choice of Banach spaces, coupled with a bunching condition, would likely suffice to generalize our result to any dimension.
 This could be achieved using the arguments presented in \cite{AdBa} or \cite{GiLiPo} to establish the required Dolgopyat inequality. \end{remark}